magnate3/raspberry-pi-os-qemu/docs/lesson01/rpi-os.md

 #### GPIO

 Another IO device is GPIO [General-purpose input/output](https://en.wikipedia.org/wiki/General-purpose_input/output).
 GPIO provides a bunch of registers.
 Each bit in such a register corresponds to a pin on the Rpi3 board.
 By writing 1 or 0 to register bits, software can control the output voltage on the pins, e.g. for turning on/off LEDs connected to such pins.
 Reading is done in a similar fashion.
 The picture below shows GPIO pin headers populated on Rpi3.
+(Note: the picture shows Rpi2, which has the same pinout as Rpi3)

 <img src="../../images/gpio-pins.jpg" alt="Raspberry Pi GPIO pins" style="zoom: 33%;" />